 Strengthen your core.
 A stronger core may mean fewer stitches, so add in some resistance training to your training plan to make your diaphragm less susceptible to fatigue.

-Practise your breathing techniques.
-Spend some time practising belly breathing when at home and on easy runs.
+Practice your breathing techniques.
+Spend some time practicing belly breathing when at home and on easy runs.
 That way, you’ll be better able to employ this technique when you need it most on harder runs.

 Ready to tackle your next run, stitch-free?
 Head to our Run Happy Blog to explore other running workouts, training tips, gear stories, and much more.